openspim/openspim.github.io/µOpenSPIM.md

 1.  <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Save current position:</span>&nbsp;Click this button to save the current position of the stage.
 It will be added to a list.
 2.  <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Load location:</span>&nbsp;Click this button to Load a previously saved stage position from a list.
 3.  <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Indicate angles:</span>&nbsp;Indicate here the number of angles you wish to acquire during a single time-point.
 The angles will then be indicated above the rotational stage (Stage R).
-4.  <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Save images:</span>&nbsp;Calibrate
-        - Click this button to calibrate the R Stage in case the 360 degrees do not correspond to a full revolution of the sample holder.
+4.  <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Calibrate:</span>&nbsp;Click this button to calibrate the R Stage in case the 360 degrees do not correspond to a full revolution of the sample holder.
-5. Click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Homing</span>&nbsp; on one of the four Stages to move the stepper motor back to its home position.
+5. Click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Homing</span>&nbsp;on one of the four Stages to move the stepper motor back to its home position.
-6. Click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Stop</span>&nbsp; to immediately stop a stepper motor.
+6. Click <span style="color:#00BFFF; background-color:#F5F5F5; font-weight:bold">Stop</span>&nbsp;to immediately stop a stepper motor.

 <span style="color:#FF00FF; background-color:#F5F5F5; font-weight:bold">(K)</span> **Console**</br>